Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

+We remark that the flatness is used to characterize the intermittency in the turbulence community \citep[see][]{frisch1995turbulence}.
+It is determined by the two-point PDFs, $\mathrm{PDF}(\delta_ru)$, connected to the distribution of the whole real or generated fields inside the gap, $p_t$ or $p_p$.
 Figures \ref{fig:Spectrum-sq_gap} and \ref{fig:Flatness-sq_gap} show that GAN performs well to reproduce the multi-scale statistical properties, except at small scales for large gap sizes.
-However, GPOD and EPOD can only predict a good energy spectrum for the small gap size $l/l_0=24/64$ but fails at all scales for both the energy spectrum and flatness at gap sizes $l/l_0=40/64$ and $62/60$.
+However, GPOD and EPOD can only predict a good energy spectrum for the small gap size $l/l_0=24/64$ but fail at all scales for both the energy spectrum and flatness at gap sizes $l/l_0=40/64$ and $62/60$.